kubernetes/community/contributors/devel/e2e-tests.md

 ### What is CI?

-We run a battery of `e2e` tests against `HEAD` of the master branch on a continuous basis, and block merges via the [submit queue](http://submit-queue.k8s.io/) on a subset of those tests if they fail (the subset is defined in the [munger config](https://git.k8s.io/test-infra/mungegithub/mungers/submit-queue.go) via the `jenkins-jobs` flag; note we also block on	`kubernetes-build` and `kubernetes-test-go` jobs for build and unit and integration tests).
+We run a battery of [release-blocking jobs](https://k8s-testgrid.appspot.com/sig-release-master-blocking) against `HEAD` of the master branch on a continuous basis, and block merges via [Tide](https://git.k8s.io/test-infra/prow/cmd/tide) on a subset of those tests if they fail.

 CI results can be found at [ci-test.k8s.io](http://ci-test.k8s.io), e.g.
 [ci-test.k8s.io/kubernetes-e2e-gce/10594](http://ci-test.k8s.io/kubernetes-e2e-gce/10594).